JosephTLyons/Track-Notes-1/README.md

 ### AU in Garageband
 * Insert Timestamp is broken
 * Crashes DAW on reopening a window
+* Command+a to select all isn't working

 ## Things to do before release:
-* Image related - check to make sure image is loaded before trying to display - save images - handle duplicate code in both load button handler regions
+* Image related - check to make sure image is loaded before trying to display - save images - handle duplicate code in both load button handler regions - will recall of the images set the names of their corresponding display buttons back to their correct names?

 * Append pointer items with Ptr
 * Make string pointers private